-Brimfield Antique Show takes place three times a year during six consecutive days.
+Brimfield Antique Show is not only one of the most popular flea markets, it is also one of the best flea markets in the US.
+The Brimfield flea market takes place three times a year during six consecutive days.
 A local auctioneer, Gordon Reid, started the Brimfield outdoor market, now the country’s largest, on a somewhat humbler stage back in 1959: his own backyard.

-Nowadays, more than 1 million visitors flock to Brimfield every year to shop the peerless selection of affordable New England collectibles (weather vanes, decoys, and Nantucket baskets) and maritime accoutrements (brass lamps and ships’ wheels).
+Nowadays, more than 1 million visitors flock to the Brimfield Antique Show every year to shop the peerless selection of affordable New England collectibles (weather vanes, decoys, and Nantucket baskets) and maritime accoutrements (brass lamps and ships’ wheels).

 Three of the best fields in Brimfield are Dealer’s Choice, known for its quality rustic furniture; Heart-O-The Mart, favored for hobnail glassware and intact grain sacks; and J&J Auction Acres, flush with high-end items like colonial cherrywood chests and convex mirrors.